My Kid’s Cell Phone Use Ruined My Family Vacation

 I understand your frustration.
 I made the mistake of giving my two boys tablets last Christmas.
 The struggles to control their screen time and their screen desire have been very real.
 And you and I are not alone in our angst either.
-Common Sense Media, a nonprofit advocating kid-friendly media, just released a report about screen time in families.
-They found that 69 percent of parents feel their child is distracted by their device at least once a day.
-Also, 28 percent of parents feel that their child’s use of mobile devices has affected the parent’s relationship with them.
+Common Sense Media, a nonprofit advocating kid-friendly media, has found that 69% of parents feel their child is distracted by their device at least once a day.
+And 28% of parents feel that their child’s use of mobile devices has affected the parent’s relationship with them.
 Which is to say there are a lot of parents feeling a relationship strain with kids and screens.

 Your family needs to understand, for instance, that spending undistracted quality time together is one of your foundational values.
 In order for this to be clear, you should sit down and talk to them about why it’s important.
 It’ll work best if this talk is a real conversation.
 Ask the kids to offer their thoughts and opinions about the importance of quality time.
 Maybe help them to think of some incredible times you have had together because of quality time.
 But don’t talk about phones.
 That’s not what’s important in this talk.
 The value of togetherness is.

 Once the value of undistracted quality time is established, you can then start building rules, boundaries, and behavioral expectations around that value.
 Why can’t you use a cell phone now?
 Because we value being together.
 That makes sense.
 It’s not simply mean or arbitrary and comes from a place of love.